adambard/learnxinyminutes-docs/ansible.html.markdown

 ### dynamic inventory
 You might like to know, that you can build your inventory dynamically.

-(For Ansible) inventory is just a JSON with proper structure - if you can deliver that to ansible - anything is possible.
+(For Ansible) inventory is just JSON with proper structure - if you can deliver that to ansible - anything is possible.

-You do not need to invent the wheel - there are plenty ready to use inventory script for most popular Cloud provicers and a lot of in-house popular usecases.
+You do not need to reinvent the wheel - there are plenty of ready to use inventory scripts for most popular Cloud providers and a lot of in-house popular usecases.

 [AWS example](http://docs.ansible.com/ansible/latest/intro_dynamic_inventory.html#example-aws-ec2-external-inventory-script)